Complete Robust Hybrid Systems Reachability: Differential Dynamic Logic and Robustness

 \subsection{Robustness Semantically}

-The critical semantic property of \rrdL is that the semantics topologically reflects the robustness property that is enforced syntactically.
-Assumptions should be \emph{topologically closed} and conclusions \emph{open}.
+The crucial semantic property of \rrdL is that the semantics topologically reflects the robustness property which was enforced syntactically.
+Assumptions should be \emph{topologically closed} and conclusions should be \emph{open}.
 This is subtle, as it relies on continuity of flows of differential equations and needs to deal \emph{topologically} with infinite unions (existential quantifiers) and infinite intersections (universal quantifiers).
-The key is a compactness argument on the \emph{domain of unbounded universal quantification}, which relies on the next basic topological lemma. \begin{lemmaE}[Tube Lemma] Let \(\topspace,\topspaceb\) be topological spaces, \(\topspaceb_\topspaceelement\subseteq\topspaceb\) be compact subsets for every \(\topspaceelement\in\topspace\) and \(\openset\subseteq\topspace\times \topspaceb\) be an open subset.
-Then is open. \end{lemmaE}
+The key is a compactness argument on the \emph{domain of universal quantification}, which relies on a standard topological lemma. \begin{lemmaE}[Tube Lemma] For \(\topspace,\topspaceb\) topological spaces, \(\topspaceb\) compact and \(\openset\subseteq\topspace\times \topspaceb\) open in the product topology, the set \(\{\topspaceelement\in\topspace: \mforall{\topspaceelementb{\in}\topspaceb} (\topspaceelement,\topspaceelementb)\in\openset\}\) is open. \end{lemmaE}